Cybersecurity Bachelor's Degree

 Computing[MTU] — The future needs you.

 Try to imagine a world without computers everywhere.
-For better or worse, the genie is out of the bottle and computing, connectivity, and artificial intelligence have become critically ingrained in nearly every aspect of modern life.
+Computing, connectivity, and artificial intelligence have become critically ingrained in nearly every aspect of modern life.
 This is the world that needs the College of Computing.

-Founded in 2019, the College of Computing is one of the first colleges in the nation—and the only college in Michigan—to focus solely on computing.
+Founded in 2019, the College of Computing is one of the first colleges in the nation to focus solely on computing.
 Digital transformation has morphed every discipline into a computing discipline, and industries like manufacturing, criminal justice, marketing, and health care are all being reinvented by digital technologies.
 The College of Computing is making sure that today's and tomorrow's employers have the computing talent they need to thrive in this brave new world.

 Supercharge your future.